 We seek to safeguard young people and vulnerable adults by:

-• Ensuring that Homestay accommodation, the main Homestay provider signs a declaration -Declaration with regards to The Children Act 1989 (amended 2006) of suitability to provide accommodation to young people under 18 on behalf of all residents in the household
+- Ensuring those host families and/or homestay providers and local organiser signs a declaration -Declaration with regards to The Children Act 1989 (amended 2006) of suitability to provide accommodation to young people under 18 on behalf of all residents in the household.